cjacker/luatos-utils/README.md

 # luatos-utils

 luatos-utils is LuatOS flash tool for Linux.
-It supports flashing soc file of LuatOS to OpenLuat AIR101 / AIR103 and ESP32S3 / ESP32C3 Soc and devboards, also able to compile user's lua scripts and generate / flash the `script.img` or `script.bin` in luadb format to taget device.
+It supports flashing soc file of LuatOS to OpenLuat AIR101 / AIR103 and ESP32S3 / ESP32C3 Soc and devboards, also able to compile user's lua scripts and generate / flash the `script.img` in luadb format to taget device.

 You can play with LuatOS on Linux now.